ryanallen/words-of-my-perfect-teacher/README.md

 The teachings preserved in the lineages of Tibetan Buddhism are contained in the enormous sacred literature of that tradition.
 The Kangyur, consisting of more than a hundred volumes, contains the scriptures originating from the time of the [Buddha](#buddha), and is divided into the [Vinaya](#vinaya), dealing with ethics and discipline, the [Sūtras](#sūtra), which are concerned with meditation and the [Abhidharma](#abhidharma), which covers Buddhist philosophy.
 The numerous commentaries on these, and other major Buddhist works written later make up over two hundred volumes of the Tangyur.
 Both the Kangyur and Tangyur were translated into Tibetan mainly from Sanskrit and comprise the Tibetan Buddhist Canon.
 In addition to this, a vast number of other works exist: teachings introduced into Tibet from India from the eighth century onwards (including many of the [Vajrayāna](#vajrayāna) teachings), and countless commentaries on all [three vehicles](#three-vehicles) ([Śrāvakayāna](#śrāvakayāna), [Mahāyāna](#mahāyāna), and [Vajrayāna](#vajrayāna)) written by Tibetan masters.

 The enormous range of teachings to be found within Tibetan Buddhism can nevertheless be summarized by the Four Noble Truths, which the [Buddha](#buddha) expounded shortly after his [enlightenment](#enlightenment).
 The first of these points out that our [conditioned](#conditioned) existence is never free from a state of suffering, never truly satisfactory.
 Any happiness we have is only temporary and in due course gives way to suffering.
 The reason for this, as explained by the second truth, is that any action one may do, say or think gives rise to a result which has to be experienced either later in one's life or in a future life.
 Indeed, rebirth is the result of one's actions, and the conditions into which one is born in one life are directly dependent on the actions one has done in previous lives, and particularly the motives and attitudes involved.
 This, the [principle of cause and effect](#principle-of-cause-and-effect), explains why, for example, some people remain poor all their lives despite their efforts to become wealthy, while others have everything they could want even though they do nothing to gain it.
-The second truth goes on to show that the **driving force behind our actions is the [negative [emotions](#emotions)](#negative-emotions) such as hatred, attachment, pride, jealousy, and especially ignorance, which is the root of all the others.** This ignorance concerns not only a lack of [wisdom](#wisdom) in how we act, but the basic ignorance behind how we ordinarily perceive the whole of existence and constantly become caught by our [clinging](#clinging) to the idea of our own egos and of the outer world as solid and lasting.
+The second truth goes on to show that the **driving force behind our actions is the [negative emotions](#negative-emotions) such as hatred, attachment, pride, jealousy, and especially ignorance, which is the root of all the others.** This ignorance concerns not only a lack of [wisdom](#wisdom) in how we act, but the basic ignorance behind how we ordinarily perceive the whole of existence and constantly become caught by our [clinging](#clinging) to the idea of our own egos and of the outer world as solid and lasting.
 Because there is no end to our actions, there can be no end to our continuously taking rebirth in the cycle of [conditioned](#conditioned) existence.
 Only when we cease to act through ignorance can this cycle be broken, as shown by the third truth which expounds the cessation of suffering and freedom from [conditioned](#conditioned) existence.

 The fourth truth explains the way through which this can be achieved.
 This essentially [means](#means), on the one hand, the accumulation of [positive action](#positive-action)s, such as venerating and making offerings to the [Buddha](#buddha), [Dharma](#dharma) (his teaching), and [Saṅgha](#saṅgha) (the community of practitioners), and practicing charity and so on; and on the other hand, the practice of meditation, which can directly dispel the root ignorance which is the cause of suffering.
-A practitioner who follows this path with only his own [liberation](#liberation) in mind can attain a high degree of realization and become an [Arhat](#arhat) (one who has overcome the [negative [emotions](#emotions)](#negative-emotions)).
+A practitioner who follows this path with only his own [liberation](#liberation) in mind can attain a high degree of realization and become an [Arhat](#arhat) (one who has overcome the [negative emotions](#negative-emotions)).
 But this is not full [enlightenment](#enlightenment).
 Only those who have as their motivation the good and ultimate [enlightenment](#enlightenment) of all other beings can attain final Buddhahood.
 Such practitioners, who follow the path of the [Great Vehicle](#great-vehicle) based on compassion, are known as [Bodhisattvas](#bodhisattva).
 A [Bodhisattva](#bodhisattva) who moreover practices the profound and skilful teachings of the [Vajrayāna](#vajrayāna) is able to become fully enlightened in a very short time.

 During his lifetime the [Buddha](#buddha) created a community of monks and nuns who became the core for upholding and continuing the teachings.
 This did not, however, exclude lay men and women as serious followers of the path, and this was reflected in Tibet where, from the 8th century onwards, the community of practitioners comprised two complementary congregations: on the one hand, a very large monastic community, and on the other a strong tradition of practitioners with lay ordination, whether [yogīs](#yogī-or-yoginī) or householders, many of whom would appear to be leading ordinary lives while following an inner spiritual path and eventually attaining full realization.[^1] Within the [Nyingmapa](#nyingmapa) tradition monastic ordination is considered a very useful support for the practice, but by no [means](#means) the only way to progress in meditation.
 This is encouraging for those who seriously wish to put the teachings into practice but are unable to involve themselves in a monastic lifestyle.